Class UserPoolType

 public final SmsConfigurationType smsConfiguration()

-The SMS configuration with the settings that your Amazon Cognito user pool must use to send an SMS message from your Amazon Web Services account through Amazon Simple Notification Service.
+User pool configuration for delivery of SMS messages with Amazon Simple Notification Service.
 To send SMS messages with Amazon SNS in the Amazon Web Services Region that you want, the Amazon Cognito user pool uses an Identity and Access Management (IAM) role in your Amazon Web Services account.

 Returns:

-The SMS configuration with the settings that your Amazon Cognito user pool must use to send an SMS message from your Amazon Web Services account through Amazon Simple Notification Service.
+User pool configuration for delivery of SMS messages with Amazon Simple Notification Service.
 To send SMS messages with Amazon SNS in the Amazon Web Services Region that you want, the Amazon Cognito user pool uses an Identity and Access Management (IAM) role in your Amazon Web Services account.

 • hasUserPoolTags